GaspardMerten/postgres-extension-development-docker-environment/README.md

 *Note: If the image is not found locally, `docker run` will automatically pull it from Docker Hub.*

+## Short Tutorial: Understanding the Extension Structure

+The `extension` directory contains a minimal PostgreSQL extension to get you started.
+Here's a breakdown of the essential files:

+*   **`my_extension.control`**: This is the main control file for the extension.
+It tells PostgreSQL about the extension, its version, and which SQL script to run for installation.
+*   **`my_extension--1.0.sql`**: This SQL script is executed when you run `CREATE EXTENSION my_extension;`.
+It defines the functions, operators, and other objects that your extension provides.
+*   **`Makefile`**: This file is used by the `make` command to build your extension.
+It specifies the source files, compilation flags, and installation steps.
+*   **`my_extension.c`**: This is the C source code for your extension.
+Here, you'll define the logic for your functions.
+For example, the sample `my_extension.c` file might contain a simple function that adds two numbers.

+When you run `make install`, the compiled library (e.g., `my_extension.so`) is copied to the PostgreSQL extension directory, and the `.sql` and `.control` files are copied to the appropriate location.

 ## Building the Image Locally

 If you want to modify the development environment itself, you can build the Docker image locally.